AmbroseT/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-Since the result of this analysis shows that the missing dates do not have values mixed with NA's, we will substitute all NA values with zero (0):
+Since the result of this analysis shows that the missing dates do not have values mixed with NA's, and since there is no mean or median of the missing dates to use for substitution, we will substitute all NA values with zero (0):

 ```r